IamDipankar/urbanalysis-demo/readme.md

 ### AI-Driven Urban Sustainability Planner

-**Integrating NASA and ESA Satellite Intelligence for Greener, Cooler, Cleaner Cities**
+**Integrating NASA and ESA Satellite Intelligence for Greener, Cooler, Cleaner Cities.**

+(Its an preview version of the web app to showcase its core functionalities.)

 ---